mattihicks/matthewmatthew/_posts/2018-03-13-remembering-stillness.markdown

 ![Lita pic](/assets/images/lita2.jpg){: .after-title }
 <br/>

-A dear friend and former Trader Joe's colleague was brutally murdered in her home last Sunday.
+A dear friend and former Trader Joe's colleague was [brutally murdered](http://q13fox.com/2018/03/14/woman-found-murdered-inside-wallingford-home-described-as-a-glue-of-the-neigbhorhood/) in her home last Sunday.
 Lita was not only one of the kindest people one would ever meet, but she was also a fighter for social justice and equality.
 She was a community builder, an advocate, and a dear friend to all who knew her.

 The fact that she died is one thing, but the brutal way in which she died begs me to ask: why her?
 Why would anyone want to do such a violent act towards another human being, much less Lita?

-On this past Shabbat Rabbi Angela Buchdahl spoke about gun violence in America.
-She said she couldn't believe in a G!d who would choose which kids would live and which ones would die in a mass shooting.
+On this past Shabbat [Rabbi Angela Buchdahl](https://en.wikipedia.org/wiki/Angela_Warnick_Buchdahl) spoke about gun violence in America.
+She said she couldn't believe in a G!d who would choose in a mass shooting which kids would live and which ones would die.
 In the same way, I can't believe in a G!d who would pick Lita to die, so young, so full of kindness and life.
 It just doesn't work like that.

 I believe in the G!d that brought Lita's impact on other people into this world.
 "Remember to keep it kind," Lita would say.
 During this past week, there has been a massive outpouring of love for Lita, for her life and her work.
 G!d exists with these people; the presence appears when Lita's friends come together and ask: "Why?"
 When we shed tears for Lita.
 When we donate money to help pay for her funeral costs.